-Session Layer manages the sessions management of the network connection.
+Session Layer manages the session management of the network connection.
 It does a bunch of things –

-In Terminating connection, after the data transfer completes then the connection must be terminated.
+- In Terminating the connection, after the data transfer completes then the connection must be terminated.

 - Example –

-Explanation – In the above images, The person wants to enter the office then the security personnel will ask the person to authenticate himself.
-Then person provides the User Id and password to authenticate.
+- In the above images, The person wants to enter the office then the security personnel will ask the person to authenticate himself.
+The person provides the User Id and password to authenticate.
 So this is called authentication.
 To check whether the person is the right person or not.

 Most modern browsers take care of all the 3 layers: Application, Presentation, and Session.
 Browsers are like – Chrome, Firefox, etc.

 The transport layer manages whatever data comes from the above top layer, It performs something called –